Sea-X11/plant-gallery-ai/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Additional Notes

-- **Sample Images:**
-  If you wish to add your own sample images, you can create an `assets/` folder in the repository and update the links in the "Screenshots" section accordingly.

 - **Feedback:**
   For feedback or support, please open an issue or contact the maintainer.